 At the end of a course of treatment it is usual to reduce the dose gradually over about four weeks before finally stopping.
 This is because some people develop withdrawal symptoms if an antidepressant is stopped abruptly.

 Psychological (talking) treatments

 Various psychological treatments have been shown in research trials to be good treatments for depression.
 These are briefly listed below.
-In general, a combination of an antidepressant plus a psychological treatment is better than either treatment alone.
-Therefore, if available, you should consider having both treatments.
-However, there may be a shortage in some areas of trained therapists who can perform psychological treatments.
+In general, a combination of an antidepressant plus a psychological treatment is thought to be better than either treatment alone.
+However, further research is required to work out the best option.
 Typically, most psychological treatments for depression last in the range of 12-20 weekly sessions of 1-2 hours per session.

 Those most commonly used for moderate or severe depression are: